thayer11/rock-n-rails/README.md

 * You may wonder what all the business is with `.require(:record).permit(...)` is.
 This is known as [**strong parameters**](http://edgeguides.rubyonrails.org/action_controller_overview.html#strong-parameters) and tells our applications these are the fields we will accept.
 Its good security practice to help prevent users accidentally updating sensitive model attributes.

 * Additionally we can refactor this code to make it look better.
 We can **encapsulate** our strong parameter logic into a method called `record_params`.
 Let's make that a private method, since only the controller itself will ever use it.
-At the bottom of `RecordController` we can write:
+At the bottom of `RecordsController` we can write:

 `app/controllers/records_controller.rb`.